-The Kickstarter platform doesn’t allow any digital ads tracking pixel installed on the campaign page, which means you can’t trace the visitors and retarget them later on in other digital ads channels.
+The Kickstarter platform doesn’t allow any digital ad tracking pixel installed on the campaign page, which means you can’t trace the visitors and retarget them later on in other digital ads channels.
 On the other hand, Indiegogo allows campaigners to insert the pixel code and create a remarketing audience.

 Indiegogo provides contact information from backers when the backers pay for the product.
 However, Kickstarter has to wait until the end of the goal, then you can only conduct a survey and ask your backers to provide you with their contact information if you want any feedback before the campaign closes.
 So in terms of customer database, Indiegogo provides more value to sellers.

 Last but not least, Kickstarter uses its own video hosting service, but Indiegogo uses YouTube and Vimeo.
 In a way, Youtube hosting would be better if your business has a Youtube channel because that’s two birds with one stone since more views from crowdfunding campaigns on your YouTube videos, can help increase higher rankings on YouTube.
-Then more shares, comments, and likes, etc interaction on the video would be much better to show your brand recall and business reputation.
+Then more shares, comments, likes, etc interaction on the video would be much better to show your brand recall and business reputation.

-Secrets to Succeed from Business Strategy Perspective
+Kickstarter vs Indiegogo – Secrets to Succeed from a Business Strategy Perspective

-Similar to growth marketing, the platform itself is important, but we need a business strategy to achieve a goal that makes sense and makes value to your business.
+Similar to growth marketing, the platform itself is important.
+But we need a business strategy to achieve a goal that makes sense and makes value to your business.
 Basically in a crowdfunding campaign, there are four considerations to formulate a strategy

 1. Cost and MSRP (US$)

-Take the US market, for example, basically, we need a pipeline of costs that includes product unit cost, shipping cost (from supplier to the US), fulfillment costs.
+Take the US market, for example, basically, we need a pipeline of costs that includes product unit cost, shipping cost (from supplier to the US), and fulfillment costs.
 Simply we can say this is the landed cost + fulfillment cost.
 Then, it’s the crowdfunding platform fees and the payment process fees, which is a flat rate from the platform you choose to run the campaign.

 In a crowdfunding campaign, basically, it would have an exclusive discount compared with the MSRP (US$) that might be priced when the product’s real model is done and ready to release.
-So pricing a reasonable MSRP is critical for any sellers to show attractive discounts in the campaign.
-For more details regarding eCommerce variable cost, please check out this article
+So pricing at a reasonable MSRP is critical for any sellers to show attractive discounts in the campaign.
+For more details regarding eCommerce variable costs, please check out this article

 2. Funding Goal & Cash Inflow

 The funding goal is pretty important because it is directly related to the MOQ and profit.
-Generally, sellers start with flat cost and variable cost in a campaign.
+Generally, sellers start with flat costs and variable costs in a campaign.
 The variable cost can be marketing materials, PR, partner serving fees, etc. Basically, if you aim to monetize the investment in the early stage of product prototype and sourcing, there must be a minimum funding goal to achieve, otherwise, you would lose money.
 So setting a goal makes sense based on the platform insight and in-house cost calculation.